GaryHo34/http-c/README.md

 # http-c
-Simple http server in C
+A simple http server in C